MarijeTromp/-Learning_to_See_in_the_Dark_Reproducibility_Project/docs/index.markdown

 `im = 0.25*im[:,:,0] + 0.25*im[:,:,1] + 0.25*im[:,:,2] + 0.25*im[:,:,3]`

-Granted, this does limit the usability of the results, but even with this method, the network does show some promosing results.
+Granted, this does limit the usability of the results, but even with this method, the network does show some promising results.
 Given a set of images like the following images:

 ![](./images/samsung_sample.png)

-The following images can be optained:
+The following images can be obtained:

 ![](./images/samsung_on_samsung.png)

-These results are ofcourse part of the images the network is trained upon, but the following results are from a model trained on dataset M1 for instance:
+These results are of course part of the images the network is trained upon, but the following results are from a model trained on dataset M1, for instance:

 ![](./images/samsung_on_oneplus.png)